 Jim Yamashita was born in Vancouver in 1940.
-Shortly thereafter, during the Second World War, his family was evacuated to Manitoba.
+Shortly thereafter, during the Second World War, his family was forced to move to Manitoba.
 Following two years living on a sugar beet farm near the town of Steinbach, the family settled at 859 Arlington Street in Winnipeg’s West End.
 Even at a young age Yamashita, the son of garment workers, was intrigued by creating small structures out of toothpicks.

-IKOY – the firm with whom Yamashita would make his name – drew its moniker from the names of its principle designers: Roy Isaac (I), Keenberg (K), Stan Osaka (O) and Yamashita (Y).
-Early on times were difficult for the young practice and Yamashita’s wife, a teacher, became the family’s main breadwinner.
+IKOY – the firm where Yamashita would make his name – drew its moniker from the names of its principle designers: Roy Isaac (I), Keenberg (K), Stan Osaka (O) and Yamashita (Y).
+Early times were difficult for the young practice and Yamashita’s wife, a teacher, became the family’s main breadwinner.
 As a firm, IKOY was known for a highly distinctive style which often involved a certain sort of “high-tech” look and feel.
-Yamashita cites as inspiration for much of this techniques a design seminar by Jim Powers’ in Nashville, Tennessee on project systems and systems drafting.
-Indeed, in a project such as IKOY’s highly acclaimed offices (396 Assiniboine Avenue, 1978) which Yamashita has named as his favourite project, it is clear the degree to which the firm sought to reveal and highlight the construction systems entailed – often calling attention to these uncovered elements with bright paint.
-Here and elsewhere, IKOY developed their own “six component system” (including mechanical, electrical, skin, design strategy, implementation) and began to write and lecture on it.
+Yamashita cites as inspiration for much of his techniques a design seminar by Jim Powers’ in Nashville, Tennessee on project systems and systems drafting.
+Indeed, in a project such as IKOY’s highly acclaimed offices (396 Assiniboine Avenue, 1978) which Yamashita has named as his favourite project, it is clear the degree to which the firm sought to reveal and highlight the construction systems involved – often calling attention to these uncovered elements with bright paint.
+Here and elsewhere, IKOY developed its own “six component system” (including mechanical, electrical, skin, design strategy, implementation) and began to write and lecture on it.
 Such programs dovetailed with the early use of CAD (computer aided drafting) systems.